Prospectus

 This is in some ways the foundational question of this volume: how are existence and life linked.

-As Debord understood, private life accompanies us a secret; it shares existence with us.
+As Debord understood, private life accompanies us like a secret; it shares existence with us.
 The split and inseparability of private life defines our cultural attitudes toward life itself.

 Agaben likens it to the fable of the Spartan boy who hides a fox in his clothes so he does not get in trouble.
 Even as it eats away at him and digs into his flesh, he bears it silently, until he collapses dead.
 In this way, the private life is something unconfessable but one that devours us all the same.